LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 $ time ./hello
 ~~~

+Program execution time (especially real/wall clock time) can fluctuate for a variety of reasons.
+If you just want to see how long it takes your program to run, this is fine.
+However, if you want to compare the runtime of two programs --- say you make a change to your code and want to see
+if it sped up the program's execution or not --- you should measure its execution time a few times and average them.[^stats]

 ### Profiling with `gprof`

 Although `time` is handy for determining run times, it doesn't give you any indication about which parts of your programs are slow and which parts are fast.
-However, `gprof` can do that for you.
+However, `gprof` can do that for you!
-`gprof` samples your program as it runs to tell you how much time you're spending in function calls.
+`gprof` samples your program as it runs to tell you how much time you're spending in each function.
 We'll discuss two different profiles that are included in `gprof`'s output: flat profiles and call graphs.